10 Good Reasons & Benefits to Stop Smoking Weed

 Raised blood pressure, heart, chest and liver diseases, memory loss – these are just some of the physical problems weed smokers tend to suffer from.
 If you smoke to relieve pain or stress it’s worth weighing up if the benefits against the long term risks.
 Quitting marijuana could allow you to

-3. Improved emotional stability
+3. Improved Emotional Stability

 Feeling delusional, paranoid, psychotic, anxious and depressed are all pretty standard for many long time pot smokers.
 This can be reversed pretty quickly in most cases once you have quit smoking weed, making it easier to form and maintain quality relationships, and to really experience things properly.

-4. Do well at work
+4. Do Well at Work

 Weed users are often unreliable, apathetic, and unable to concentrate, leading to absences and late marks at work, or even accidents if operating machinery.
 Quitting could help secure your job, or even lead to a promotion.
 Some jobs may require you to pass a marijuana drug test – if you don’t smoke weed, you’ll never have to worry about taking detox products to prevent being caught in the act.

-5. Make real friends
+5. Make Real Friends

 Regular weed smokers tend to only hang out with people who share their habit.
 Being free of weed opens the doors to new interactions, based on something more solid than a love of weed.
 Maybe you’re the only one that smokes weed in your social circle at the moment?
 No problem – once you quit you’ll have the freedom to spend better quality time with your friends, without the need to feel bad for smoking pot around them.

 Possessing weed in some states could land you up to 3 years in prison and a fine as high as they choose to make it; while supplying to anyone else at all trebles the possible jail term.
 While some forces choose to ignore recreational use it is still risky, and charges of any kind can impact your future when it comes to things like getting a visa for certain counties or when job seeking.

 Smoking weed can put drivers, (and everyone else in their car and on the road) at risk for several days after smoking.
 Weed relaxes your body and can cause a hindrance on your reaction time, just like alcohol.
 Be more alert and aware of your surroundings when you don’t feel the need for weed to be in your system anymore.

-8. It can be expensive
+8. Weed can be Expensive

 9. Sleep Better

 There are many links to marijuana addiction causing a loss of control on sleep.
 Wouldn’t it be better if you could control your sleep rather than your sleep controlling you?
 Insomnia is a very common issue that many marijuana users experience – you may have this as a withdrawal symptom or you may even feel that weed helps you sleep better, but the body is not meant to have drugs controlling our sleep – you should be in control of that very important part of your life.

 Whether it’s through studying, work, sport or a hobby – being free of weed allows your creativity and real self to return full force.
+You’ll notice brain fog becoming less of an issue and you’ll have the feeling of freedom back again.
+It will feel great if you are willing to take that leap of faith!

-There were a huge amount of reasons that pushed me towards quitting weed, but it wasn’t easy.
-I always asked myself – “to smoke or not to smoke weed?“, the answer became easy when I thought about the 10 reasons that I just spoke about with you here.
 In 2016 I managed to find a course that helped me keep on track with dealing with my addiction.
 I had it bad but understanding exactly where you want to go is the only thing you need to have in order to make sure that you make that step to walk into a weed free life.
 I had to build the support network myself but the course gave me a route to take for building a process which ultimately helped me to quit for good.